IamKoN/Connect4WithSocketServer/README.md

 ## Getting Started
 ----
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+1. Download as .zip and unzip in desired directory.
+1. Clone onto your local machine via GitHub Desktop or via the git address

 ### Prerequisites
 ----